-- 21. The character of Porthgain is intrinsically linked to its history and development. - The Conservation Area is of outstanding historical importance, retaining much evidence of its past. - The layout of the village is influenced by a pre-historic settlement and later grew around an open green. - The village has been little changed by later development and is something of a hidden gem. - The Conservation Area enjoys a fine setting within the open St Davids Peninsula. - The character of the buildings is predominantly nineteenth century.
-The architectural palette is typically simple, including render, sash windows and slate/grouted roofs. - The key building is the Methodist Chapel of 1827. - 22.
+- 16. The character of Caerfarchell is intrinsically linked to its history and development. - The Conservation Area is of outstanding historical importance, retaining much evidence of its past. - The layout of the village is influenced by a pre-historic settlement and later grew around an open green. - The village has been little changed by later development and is something of a hidden gem. - The Conservation Area enjoys a fine setting within the open St Davids Peninsula. - The character of the buildings is predominantly nineteenth century.
+The architectural palette is typically simple, including render, sash windows and slate/grouted roofs. - The key building is the Methodist Chapel of 1827. - 17.
 The Conservation Area contains nine Listed Buildings.
-This is shown on the Character Area map, along with landmark buildings and positive buildings (key unlisted buildings making a positive contribution to the character of the Conservation Area). - 23.
-The map also identifies essential open areas and important trees/groups of trees.
+This is shown on Map 1, along with landmark buildings and positive buildings (key unlisted buildings making a positive contribution to the character of the Conservation Area. - 18.
+The map also identifies key curtilages/frontages (including walls and railings essential open areas and important trees/groups of trees.